TheoStou/landmark-and-monument-recognition-with-deep-learning-/README.md

 #### A. Data Gathering
-In order to train the model 4708 images regarding the 18 different UNESCO World Heritage Monuments, located in the city of Thessaloniki, were gathered.
+In order to train the model 4708 images were gathered regarding the 18 different UNESCO World Heritage Monuments, located in the city of Thessaloniki.
 The data collection was created by manually downloaded images from the web, in combination with personal photographs taken for the respective monuments/landmarks.
 As lighting conditions and different angles of a monument are two factors that directly affect the coloring and possibly the shape of a monument, we try to maintain a variety in our images.
 With this strategy, it is ensured a greater chance for a correct and accurate prediction, even under various circumstances.

 #### B. Data pre-processing

+##### Checking the quality
+it is vital to maintain only the images that satisfy a certain resolution.
+Images with a very low resolution are not useful for our purpose, as the information gained from them is minor and consequently the overall performance is decreasing.

+##### Renaming the images
+In order to avoid any errors regarding the name of the images, which often poses a great length and contain punctuation marks and spaces, we renamed each image providing a meaningful to us name.

+##### Resizing the images
+The resize of the images constitutes a crucial action, especially in case we do not want to overwhelm the model.
+Furthermore, the reduced resolution will improve dramatically the pre-processing time.
+Both the SSD_MobileNet_V1_coco and the SSD_MobileNet_V2_coco demand a 300x300 pixels input resolution for the whole amount of images.
+The following figure demonstrates the method utilized to resize the images located in a specified path, keeping at the same time the original aspect ratio.

 ### 2. Google Colaboratory